aphex-/BrotherhoodOfNode/README.md

 To create your own nodes you need to create a new class.
 Let's call it MyNode.cs for this example. **MyNode** now needs to inherit from the class Node.
 And this class needs the annotation **[Serializable]** in order to save it as a json file.

+Notice that the method **GetResultOf(Socket outSocket)** will may be deprecated in the furture.
+Some Nodes already using type related interfaces for results.
+I think this is a better solution.

 ```cs
 using System;
 using UnityEngine;